How to Get a Teaching Credential in California

 - Option 1: Complete an approved teacher induction program and submit your application through the induction program sponsor

-- Option 2: Become certified by the National Board of Professional Teaching Standards as a generalist in in early or middle childhood, and submit your application, a photocopy of your certification, and a processing fee to the CTC
+- Option 2: Become certified by the National Board of Professional Teaching Standards as a generalist in early or middle childhood, and submit your application, a photocopy of your certification, and a processing fee to the CTC

 Single subject teaching credential